MrVinkel/bump/readme.md

   -n, --no-verify       Do not check repository status before creating tags -p, --prefix string   Prefix for the version tag
   -q, --quiet           Quiet - only output errors
-  -s, --skip-pre-hook   Skip any configured pre-hook
+  -r, --rc              Bump the pre-release version to rc.1 -s, --skip-pre-hook   Skip any configured pre-hook

 Use "bump [command] --help" for more information about a command.